Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning

-The algorithm we describe is the same as the one in \cite{Luca}, so we assume familiarity with that paper.
-The previous analysis for the approximation ratio of that algorithm involved upper bounding the number of uncut (bad) edges in each iteration via an application of Cauchy-Schwartz inequality.
-We give a tighter analysis by directly lower bounding the number of cut (good) edges.
+The algorithm we describe and analyze in Section 3 is the same as the one by Trevisan in~\cite{Luca}, so we assume certain familiarity with that paper.
+The previous analysis for the approximation ratio of that algorithm involve upper bounding the number of uncut edges (bad edges, in our nomenclature) in each iteration via an application of Cauchy-Schwarz inequality.
+We give a tighter analysis by directly lower bounding the number of cut edges (good edges).